FredKSchott/snowpack/docs/04-features.md

 ### HTTPS/HTTP2

-Snowpack provides an easy way to use a local HTTPS server during development throught the use of the `--secure` flag.
-When enabled, Snowpack will look for a `snowpack.key` and `snowpack.crt` file in the root directory.

-Usage:

 ```
 npm start -- --secure
 ```

+Snowpack provides an easy way to use a local HTTPS server during development through the use of the `--secure` flag.
+When enabled, Snowpack will look for a `snowpack.key` and `snowpack.crt` file in the root directory and use that to create an HTTPS server with HTTP2 support enabled.

 #### Generating SSL Certificates